usnistgov/feasst/plugin/shape/README.rst

 *************
-Confinement
+Shape
 *************

-This is a plugin for confinement.
+This is a plugin for shapes.

 .. toctree::
    :glob: